Go Code Generation

 result, err := helpers.HTTPRequest("https://api1.example.com/data", nil)

-results[0] = result
+results[0] = m

 errors[0] = err